INTRODUCING DR. GRIFFIN

 Education and Career Background

 Dr. Griffin received her doctorate in Clinical Adolescent Psychology and her masters in Juvenile Forensic Psychology from Prairie View A&M University.
 She completed her pre-doctoral internship at Texas Youth Commission – Giddings State School, working with youth who have been adjudicated for a criminal offenses.
 She completed a post-doctoral internship at Jewish Family Service of Greater Dallas, providing outpatient services to local communities.
 Dr. Griffin has worked in various settings, including juvenile justice, psychiatric hospitals, private practice, universities, domestic violence centers, and community mental health.
 Her training includes working with individuals who experience sadness and depression, stress and anxiety, parent-child relationship difficulties, adjustment to life transitions, trauma, grief and loss, and behavioral/emotional difficulties.
 Dr. Griffin has worked with children, adolescents, adults, and families from various ethnic, cultural, and spiritual backgrounds.
 In her work, she has provided individual, family, and group therapy, crisis intervention, as well as psychological evaluations.
-Dr. Griffin is a postdoctoral fellow at Great Life Counseling Center under the supervision of Dr. Crystal Gayle, Ph.D.
+Dr. Griffin is a postdoctoral fellow at Great Life Counseling Center under the supervision of Dr. Kevin C. Lambert, Psy.D., MBA.